 Of course, changes at work can be difficult to deal with, but they can also be fun.
 “Some people find it hard to deal with digitization, usually because they are afraid of losing tasks they are familiar with.
 We don’t see this a lot in our company, though.
 When a new project is started, nobody will say that they’re not up for it.
 At most, they will check their busy schedules to see how they can free up time for it”, Leeggangers explains.

 Marco Leeggangers started working at Sentech as Operations Manager in 2004.
 In those days, the staff consisted of 5 people.
 Because of the strong growth of the organization, he no longer has immediate insight into what everyone is working on.

 “Thanks to the available data, I have a better idea of what’s going on.
 It’s not that I do my job as a manager differently now.
 I let things run their course a little bit more.
 Besides, our staff knows what the management board aims for.
 This gives the tactical section under the management board more room for leadership.
 The people in the workplace know best what needs to be done.
-As the management board, we can now shift our focus more towards our vision and strategy”, says the Operations Director.
+As the management board, we can now shift our focus more towards our vision and strategy”, says the Sales Director.

 The future of work as a result of digitization

 Digitization and automation have an impact on the future of work.
 Since this also affects people within our organization, Sentech felt that it needed to focus on a strategic HRM policy.
 Floor Verhaaf started working at Sentech as a HR Business Partner.
 She also joined the management team at some point.
 This is quite a unique step for a company of this size.